Westerwaldlied: History

-The song's lyrics were written by Willi Münker in November 1932.
+The song's lyrics were written by Willi Münker in November 1932, before Hitler's rise to power.
 It was set to music by Joseph Neuhäuser in 1935, reportedly based on an old folk song.
 It was published and recorded for the first time in 1937.
-It is an ode to the Westerwald region of Western Germany.
+It is an ode to the Westerwald region of western Germany.
 It was sung by the German military during World War II.

-The song for many decades was considered innocuous, enough to be performed by the contemporary German military.
+The song for many decades was considered innocuous enough to be performed by the contemporary West German military.
 However, in recent years the performance of "Westerwaldlied" has become somewhat contentious and controversial in Germany due to its association with the Nazi era, with the German military reportedly ceasing performances of the song because of it in 2017.
-Defenders of the song maintain that it is an apolitical folk song with an established history of innocuous usage.
+Defenders of the song maintain that it is an apolitical folk song with an established history of apolitical, innocuous usage.

 Usage elsewhere

 A Spanish-language song based on the "Westerwaldlied"'s melody as composed by Neuhäuser is sung by the Chilean Army, where it is known as "Himno de la Sección".
 It is also the inspiration for the South Korean patriotic song "Our Nation Forever", used by the South Korean military.

-It appears in Rainer Werner Fassbinder's 1973 World on a Wire.
+It also appears in Rainer Werner Fassbinder's 1973 film World on a Wire during a scene where the protagonist watches a performance at a nightclub with a Marlene Dietrich impersonator being executed by Nazi soldiers after singing a rendition of "Lili Marleen".